-WARNING: Scott Grace, who has been described as a cross between John Denver, Robin Williams and Dr. Seuss, is wanted for defying the law of gravity with levity, and creating the peace.
+WARNING: Scott Grace, who has been described as a cross between John Denver, Robin Williams and Dr. Seuss, is wanted by the authorities for creating the peace, as well as defying the law of gravity with levity.

-Contact with Scott is likely to be hazardous to your misery, as he has provoked outbreaks of joy in four out of five laboratory humans tested.
+Contact with Scott is likely to be hazardous to your misery, as he has provoked outbreaks of joy in four out of five laboratory humans.

-Scott gives keynotes using a stolen identity, a.k.a. the Spiritual Dr. Seuss.
-His feel good viruses on YouTube have infected over 2.5 million people with just four of his contagious Spiritual Dr. Seuss videos.
+Scott gives talks using a stolen identity, a.k.a. the Spiritual Dr. Seuss.
+His feel good viruses on YouTube have infected over 2.5 million people with just four of his Seussian videos.

 But don’t be fooled.
 His rampage of Song Portraits, custom made personalized song-gifts that honor people for their birthdays, anniversaries, or for no reason at all, have been killing people softly with their song since 1987.